Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-We assessed three pre-registered hypotheses: (H1) target efficacy, whether increasing $\lambda$ linearly increases perceived relationship-seeking; (H2) target selectivity, whether extreme values of $\lambda$ degrades coherence; and (H3) target desirability, whether preferences exhibit a non-linear relationship with $\lambda$.
-We created composite outcome measures by averaging items within each construct: relationship-seeking (6 items), coherence (3 items), and preference (2 items, excluding willingness-to-pay due to scale differences).
-We fit mixed-effects models with random intercepts for participants to account for repeated measures within tasks.
-We use linear models over beta regressions (pre-registered) as the 0-100 rating distributions showed minimal boundary effects.
-For continuous ratings, we compared three preregistered models per outcome: (1) null model with no $\lambda$ term; (2) linear $\lambda$ term; and (3) linear and quadratic $\lambda$ terms.
-We additionally fit an exploratory non-linear model treating the multiplier as a categorical factor with $\lambda=0$ (unsteered baseline) as reference, which enabled us to test whether steering reliably modulated relationship-seeking bidirectionally relative to the default model behaviour.
-We also fit truncated versions of models (2) and (3) excluding extreme multiplier values ($\lambda = \pm1.5$) after observing potential degradation at these extremes in preliminary analyses.
-Model comparison used likelihood ratio tests and AIC. \cref{fig:methods}B shows the predicted marginal means by multiplier ($\lambda$) from the truncated quadratic model for relationship-seeking and coherence.
-For ordinal rankings from multi-chat tasks, we fit cumulative link mixed models with the same pre-registered specifications, coding ranks such that higher values indicated higher relationship-seeking or preference (best rank = 4).
-The calibration study confirmed $\lambda \in \{-1, -0.5, 0, 0.5, 1\}$ was an optimal operating range for subsequent randomised controlled trials.
-Full results for the calibration study are in the Supplementary Information.
+\paragraph{Statistical Analysis} We assessed three pre-registered hypotheses: (H1) whether increasing $\lambda$ linearly increases perceived relationship-seeking; (H2) whether extreme $\lambda$ degrades coherence; and (H3) whether preferences are non-linear in $\lambda$.
+Composite measures were created by averaging construct items: relationship-seeking (6 items), coherence (3 items), and preference (2 items, excluding willingness-to-pay due to scale differences).
+We fit mixed-effects models with random intercepts for participants, comparing null, linear and quadratic specifications via likelihood ratio tests and AIC, plus an exploratory categorical model with $\lambda=0$ as reference.
+We additionally fit truncated models excluding extreme multipliers ($\lambda = \pm1.5$).
+For ordinal rankings from multi-chat tasks, we fit Plackett-Luce models~\citep{plackettAnalysis1975, luceIndividual2005} designed for rank-ordered data.
+The calibration study confirmed $\lambda \in \{-1, -0.5, 0, 0.5, 1\}$ as the optimal operating range for subsequent RCTs (\cref{fig:methods}B).
+Full model specifications, deviations from pre-registration, and results are in SI.4.